enigmampc/enigma-non-fungable-token-lottery/README.md

 ## About

-[Enigma](https://enigma.co/) is a secure computation protocol, where “secret nodes” in our network perform computations over encrypted data.
+[Enigma](https://enigma.co/) is a secure computation protocol, where “secret nodes” perform computations over encrypted data.
 Enigma brings privacy to any kind of computation - not just transactions - helping to improve the adoption and usability of decentralized technologies.

 This application uses enigma's secret contracts and ethereum's smart contracts to create a private [NFT](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) lottery.

 Key Features:
-* client enables the contract owner can encrypt and send a list of 100 whitelisted Ethereum addresses
+* client enables the contract owner to encrypt and send a list of 100 whitelisted Ethereum addresses
-* client enables users encrypt and submit their addresses to the secret contract
+* client enables users to encrypt and submit their addresses to the secret contract
 * winner receives his token automatically

 ## Using the scripts